 “Be supportive and don’t judge them,” advises Daniel Gray, an 18-year veteran coach who teaches coaching skills to American Youth Soccer Organization volunteers throughout Los Angeles.
 “Assume that they’re always trying their best.”

-And unless you are actually your teen’s coach, be content with being her biggest fan, Thompson adds.
+And unless you are actually your teenager’s coach, be content with being her biggest fan, Thompson adds.
 Applaud and cheer, but don’t offer direction—it can sometimes conflict with the coach’s strategy.
-Remember this is her game, not yours.
+Remember this is their game, not yours.

 6. Listen to Your Teen